-- (a) Which product did you look at? - (b) What are the major features of this product? (ie. what makes this product better than others?) - (c) What versions of NetFlow does it support?
-Does it support sFlow ("sampled flow") which is an improvement on NetFlow? - (d) What are the suggested uses of this product? (ie. why should a business use this product?)
+- 1. Which product did you look at? - 2.
+What are the major features of this product? (ie. what makes this product better than others?) - 3.
+What versions of NetFlow does it support?
+Does it support sFlow ("sampled flow") which is an improvement on NetFlow? - 4.
+What are the suggested uses of this product? (ie. why should a business use this product?)